grammyjs/website/site/docs/hosting/zeabur.md

 ## Deploying

-### Method 1: Deploy from GitHub in Zeabur's Dashboard
+### Method 1: Deploy From GitHub in Zeabur's Dashboard

 1. Create a repository on GitHub, it can be public or private and push your code to it.
 2. Go to [Zeabur dashboard](https://dash.zeabur.com).